 But rules are there to be broken.
 And in November 2017, the UK construction sector apparently decided to ignore the pre-Christmas slowdown tradition and instead pitched in with a sharp and wholly unforeseen upturn that pushed the BCLive league over the £5 billion mark.

-Nine of the BCLive league table Top 10 each won more than £100 million in new contract awards in November 2017 compared to the Top 11 in October 2017.
-However, the table also recorded 593 new contracts across 366 individual companies which is slightly down on the previous month.
+Eight of the BCLive league table Top 10 each won more than £100 million in new contract awards in November 2017 compared to the Top 11 in October 2017.
+However, the table also recorded 592 new contracts across 366 individual companies which is slightly on a par with the previous month.

 December is traditionally a time in which work gives way to festivities and in which new contract awards are often held over for the New Year.
 But in an age in which Donald Trump is leader of the free world and in which November marks an upswing in new contract awards, we might yet see another increase in new contract awards; and maybe even a white Christmas.